Global Asbestos Awareness Week: Another Year, Same Danger…

 - Engineers

-However, the above list is not exhaustive – statistics are showing a growing number of asbestos-related disease sufferers from jobs such as teaching staff, nurses, doctors and office workers.
+However, the above list is not exhaustive: statistics and our own experience of handling these cases over decades, shows a growing number of mesothelioma sufferers among teaching staff, nurses, doctors and office workers.

 Identifying Asbestos products

-For example, asbestos-containing materials (ACMs) can be found in the following residential or industrial locations according to HSE:
+Some examples of asbestos-containing materials (ACMs) which can still be found in residential or industrial settings include:

 - Asbestos pipe lagging